As we mark the 50th anniversary of Earth Day, the theme – climate action – is more relevant and palpable than ever.

 Embracing the circular economy is what has ultimately allowed us to reduce our environmental impact and to help our customers reduce theirs along the way.

 The idea is simple: we take recycled paper materials and use them to produce sustainable recycled fiber for new paper packaging products that are also recyclable, so the entire process can continue in a circular system.

 Another example is water usage.
 We collect, clean and reuse water throughout our production cycle.
 Plus, we remove fiber byproducts in the water to repurpose it for farming and animal bedding products.

 Then there’s taking sustainable recycled paper packaging and recreating it into new, food-safe products.
 Our Cup to Cup initiative with Starbucks, for example, recycled paper coffee cups into new cups, reducing the collective environmental footprint and impact on climate change.

-Creating paper packaging products in this way creates a closed manufacturing loop that can be difficult to accomplish with other packaging products, including plastic – only 14 percent of which is ever collected for recycling, compared to 58 percent of paper globally.
+Creating paper packaging products in this way creates a circular manufacturing loop that can be difficult to accomplish with other packaging products, including plastic – only 14 percent of which is ever collected for recycling, compared to 58 percent of paper globally.

 Using lifecycle measurement to ensure impact

 Paying attention to the entire lifecycle of our sustainable recycled fiber products – including how we make them – is critical to ensuring our strategy is successful.